Tim’s been in touch with his N scale railway:

 “Hello Al and greetings from Northern California.

-I started my N scale layout, based on an English countryside village, in March, during our first lockdown.
+I started my N scale layout, based on an English countryside village, in March, during lockdown.

 I named my mythical village Covidshire.